Nadal ends losing streak against Zverev with win in Rome | Sports-Games

 Nadal ends losing streak against Zverev with win in Rome

-Rafael Nadal ended a run of three straight losses to Alexander Zverev with a convincing 6-3, 6-4 win over the German to reach the Italian Open semifinals on Friday.
+Rafael Nadal ended a run of three straight losses to Alexander Zverev with a convincing 6-3, 6-4 win over the German to reach the Italian Open semifinals.

 Zverev beat Nadal in straight sets at the same stage in Madrid a week ago and their latest meeting was also one-sided.